 Installing the front door speakers

 In keeping with our goal of achieving high-fidelity sound without springing for the "high end" (JL Audio ZR series, Polk Audio Signature Reference, the crazy-good Focal Utopia Be, etc) we chose to install a set of JL Audio C2 650 components in the Yukon’s front doors.
 For now, we’ll be powering them with the Alpine CDA-9887’s 18 watts RMS per channel.

 Scoping out the mounting locations

 Matt and I started on the driver’s side and quickly discovered that installing the new speaker system would require a minimal amount of customization.
 Pulling off the door panel and looking at the factory speakers, we realized that the tweeter was part and parcel with its mount.
 Removing it just left a big hole – far too big to accommodate the flush-mount adaptor that comes with the C2s.
 The factory woofer was snapped in place via mounting tabs at the top and bottom of the speaker.
-This mounting configuration would, of course, hold true for the passenger side door, so we now had a better idea of the scope of this part of the project.
+Now we had a better idea of the scope of this part of the project.